Wednesday, July 10, 2019

 Summary: The partial lunar eclipse July 16 to July 17 is the second 2019 lunar eclipse, occurring less than six months after 2019’s first lunar eclipse.

-graphics and details of partial lunar eclipse Tuesday, July 16, to Wednesday, July 17, 2019: Eclipse Predictions by Fred Espenak, NASA/GSFC Emeritus, via NASA Eclipse Web Site
+graphics and details of partial lunar eclipse Tuesday, July 16, to Wednesday, July 17, 2019: "Permission is freely granted to reproduce this data when accompanied by an acknowledgment, Eclipse Predictions by Fred Espenak, NASA GSFC Emeritus," via NASA Eclipse Web Site

 The partial lunar eclipse July 16 to July 17 is the second 2019 lunar eclipse, occurring less than six months after 2019’s first lunar eclipse and two weeks after 2019’s second solar eclipse.